º¬Ð߲ݴ«Ã½

 Job Description

-The College of Nursing Community and Population Health Department at the University of Tennessee Health Science Center in Memphis, Tennessee, is seeking a full-time non-tenure track Instructor/Assistant Professor.
-The UT Health Science Center embraces four missions: education, research, clinical care, and institutional service, and responsibilities will include these missions.
+The College of Nursing Acute and Tertiary Care at the University of Tennessee Health Science Center in Memphis, Tennessee, is seeking a full-time non-tenure track Instructor.
+Research/scholarship activities and service responsibilities will be determined in collaboration with the Department Chair.

 Responsibilities